lmar76/IT/python/Anaconda.md

+# Environments

-# Creating an environment from an environment.yml file
+## Creating an environment from an environment.yml file

 Run: